Goldilocks. Or, drinking Domaine de la Romanée-Conti.

 So how did I drink not one, but three bottles of wine from DRC?
 Going on the game was a non-starter.
 Was it a Faustian pact?
 Did I blackmail an oligarch?
 Why not remortgage the house, max out the credit card and sell the car?
 Thankfully, none of those was necessary.

 Instead, two like-minded people and I formed a consortium to save up!
 We figured that by ignoring La Romanée-Conti itself, we could look at the other Appellations in the £500 – £1,000 price range.
 None of us would miss a small regular monthly amount, and the cash would steadily accumulate until we had enough to buy a “modest” bottle after a couple of years.
-It would also be rather more fun than sticking the same sum in a pension.
-The exercise was based on trust; if you can’t trust your partners why would you want to drink DRC with them?
+It would also be rather more fun than sticking the same sum in a pension and based on trust; if you can’t trust your partners, why would you want to drink DRC?
 As the money accumulated, so our quest began.

 In short, and to reference yet another fairy story, to find our handsome prince, we were prepared to kiss a lot of frogs.
 So we did.
-After eighteen months, a bottle of La Tâche 1982 was located in a private cellar.
-A deal was struck.
-Sometime later another bottle of La Tâche, this time 1976, was located at a regional auction.
+After eighteen months, we saw a bottle of La Tâche 1982 in a private cellar.
+Sometime later another bottle of La Tâche, this time 1976, was found at a regional auction.
 However, this one came with an unattractive half-brother, being an unconvincing looking bottle of Romanée St. Vivant 1973.
 Still, both of those together was a similar price to the first bottle.
-Hence the reasoning went that the Romanée St. Vivant was effectively free and so we wouldn’t mind as much if it turned out to be a duffer.
+Hence, the reasoning was that the Romanée St. Vivant was virtually free, so we wouldn’t mind as much if it turned out to be a duffer.
 This line of thinking confirms that being delusional was an integral and helpful part of the whole experience.